numbas/editor-docs/source/how-do-i.rst

+.. _how-do-i:

 ###########
 How do I...
 ###########

 This section largely draws from `the "How-tos" project <https://numbas.mathcentre.ac.uk/project/697/>`_ on the numbas.mathcentre.ac.uk editor, where we gather example questions created to demonstrate authoring techniques.

+If you've got a question that isn't answered here, try asking on `the Numbas users mailing list <https://groups.google.com/forum/#!forum/numbas-users>`_.

 .. contents:: :local: